Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Concluding remarks

-So it is reasonable to believe that, under other specialization of parameters just as in (\ref{gessel1})/(\ref{gessel2}), $x_n=ap^n, b_n=cq^n, p\neq q$, the $(1-xy,y-x)$--inversion will lead to more transformation formulas, let along other $(f,g)$--inversion formulas such as Warnaar's matrix inversion \cite[Lemma 3.2]{1000} for elliptic hypergeometric series.
+From this perspective it is reasonable to believe that, under other specialization of parameters just as in (\ref{gessel1})/(\ref{gessel2}), $x_n=ap^n, b_n=cq^n, p\neq q$, the $(1-xy,y-x)$-expansion formula will result in some transformation formulas for bibasic series \cite[cf.][]{8,rahman}, including other $(f,g)$-expansion formulas such as Warnaar's matrix inversion \cite[cf.][Lemma 3.2]{1000} and \cite[cf.][]{29} for elliptic hypergeometric series.

-Another long--standing problem puzzled the author may be written like this: does there exist any general (not merely for special conditions) summation formula for the VWP ${}_{r+1}\phi_r$ series when $r>8$?
-Our query is based on a phenomenon that in the world of $q$--series, we too often meet and utilize various summation formulas like the ${}_{1}\phi_0$($q$-binomial theorem), ${}_{2}\phi_1$(Chu--Vandermonde, Gauss), ${}_{3}\phi_2$(Pfaff--Saalsch\"{u}tz), ${}_{4}\phi_3$ (Andrews), ${}_{8}\phi_7$ (Jackson) and its limit ${}_{6}\phi_5$.
+Another long-standing problem puzzled the second author may be written like this: does there exist any general (not merely for special conditions) summation formula for the VWP ${}_{r+1}\phi_r$ series when $r>8$?
+Our query is based on a phenomenon that in the world of $q$-series, we too often meet and utilize various summation formulas like the ${}_{1}\phi_0$($q$-binomial theorem), ${}_{2}\phi_1$(Chu-Vandermonde, Gauss), ${}_{3}\phi_2$(Pfaff-Saalsch\"{u}tz), ${}_{4}\phi_3$(Andrews), ${}_{8}\phi_7$(Jackson) and its limit ${}_{6}\phi_5$.
 In this sense, Jackson's ${}_{8}\phi_7$ summation formula is certainly one of the most general (highest \emph{level} so far) formulas in closed form.
-As a first step toward deep investigation of this problem, all expansions obtained in our foregoing discussions remind us that if there did exist a closed formula for the ${}_{r+1}\phi_r$ series, then we should have the corresponding one for the ${}_{r}\phi_{r-1}$ series.
+As a first step toward deep investigation of this problem, all expansions obtained in our foregoing discussion remind us that if there did exist a closed formula for the ${}_{r+1}\phi_r$ series, then we should have the corresponding one for the ${}_{r}\phi_{r-1}$ series.
 All these problems deserve further research.